Structured coalescents, coagulation equations and multi-type branching processes: Model and main results

 \item Each block changes its color from $i$ to $j$ at rate $K w_{i,j}$.
 For instance

 \item For every $i$ in $[d]$, each pair of blocks of color $i$ coalesce into a single block of color $i$ at rate $\alpha_i$.
 For instance

 Pairs of different colors do not coalesce. \end{enumerate} If we envision the coalescent as a random ultrametric tree, the color of a block and its internal coloring can be interpreted as follows.
 The color of a block at time $t$ is the position (colony) of the corresponding lineage.
-The internal coloring provides the labels and colors of the leaves supported by this lineage $t$ units of time in the past.
+The internal coloring records the labels and colors of the leaves supported by this lineage at time $t$ in the past. \begin{assu} Let $L_i^K(t)$ be the number of blocks of color $i$ at time $t$.
+There is a vector $\bb\coloneq(\beta_i)_{i \in [d]}\in\Rb_+^d$, such that, for each $i\in[d]$,